-Allspring.
-The compensation structure for Allspring's portfolio managers includes a competitive fixed base salary plus variable incentives, payable annually and over a longer term period.
-Allspring participates in third party investment management compensation surveys for market-based compensation information to help support individual pay decisions.
-In addition to surveys, Allspring also considers prior professional experience, tenure, seniority and a portfolio manager's team size, scope and assets under management when determining his/her fixed base salary.
-In addition, portfolio managers, who meet the eligibility requirements, may participate in Allspring's 401(k) plan that features a limited matching contribution.
+Allspring Investments.
+The compensation structure for Allspring Investments's portfolio managers includes a competitive fixed base salary plus variable incentives, payable annually and over a deferred period.
+Allspring Investments participates in third party investment management compensation surveys for market-based compensation information to help support individual pay decisions and to ensure compensation is aligned with the marketplace.
+In addition to surveys, Allspring Investments also considers prior professional experience, tenure, seniority and a portfolio manager's team size, scope and assets under management when determining his/her total compensation.
+In addition, portfolio managers, who meet the eligibility requirements, may participate in Allspring Investments' 401(k) plan that features a limited matching contribution.
 Eligibility for and participation in this plan is on the same basis for all employees.

-Allspring's investment incentive program plays an important role in aligning the interests of our portfolio managers, investment team members, clients and shareholders.
+Allspring Investments' investment incentive program plays an important role in aligning the interests of our portfolio managers, investment team members, clients and shareholders.
 Incentive awards for portfolio managers are determined based on a review of relative investment and business/team performance.
 Investment performance is generally evaluated for 1, 3, and 5- year performance results, with a predominant weighting on the 3- and 5- year time periods, versus the relevant benchmarks and/or peer groups consistent with the investment style.
-In the case of each Fund, the benchmark(s) against which the performance of the Fund's portfolio may be compared for these purposes generally are indicated in the "Average Annual Total Returns" table in the Prospectus.
-Once determined, incentives are awarded to portfolio managers annually, with a portion awarded as annual cash and a portion awarded as long-term incentive.
+Once determined, incentives are awarded to portfolio managers annually, with a portion awarded as annual cash and a portion awarded as deferred incentive.
 The long-term portion of incentives generally carry a pro-rated vesting schedule over a three-year period.
-For many of our portfolio managers, Allspring further requires a portion of their annual long-term award be allocated directly into each strategy they manage through a deferred compensation vehicle.
+For many of our portfolio managers, Allspring Investments further requires a portion of their annual long-term award be allocated directly into each strategy they manage through a deferred compensation vehicle.
 In addition, our investment team members who are eligible for long term awards also have the opportunity to invest up to 100% of their awards into investment strategies they support (through a deferred compensation vehicle).